-- Check that the range button is set to 1000 Ix.
+- Check that the range button is set to 1000 lx.
 Reset if necessary.

 - Set the Experiment duration to '1 second'.

 - Set the Sampling rate to '100 per second'.

 - Set the Trigger to '5' and Rise.

 - Your screen should look as follows:

-- Click on the Main Screen.

-- Disconnect the Temperature sensor and Light sensor from the USB

-module and connect them to a Battery module.
+- Click on the Main button to go back to the main screen. - Disconnect the Temperature sensor and Light sensor from the USB module and connect them to a Battery module.